ALapinskas/gameserver/README.md

     ______________________________________________________________________________
     |   event      | parameters | receiver | info                                |
     ______________________________________________________________________________
      'roomsInfo'     rooms:Array  conn peer  Received after gatherRoomsInfo will be emitted 'created'       room map    conn peer   Received after a new room has been created
      'joined'        room, map    all peers  Received when somebody joined to a room
      'full'          room         conn peer  Received when tried to join for overflowed room 'log'           message      conn peer  Debug logging
-        'message'    message      all peers  Received, when somebody, emits 'message' event
+     'message'       message      all peers  Received, when somebody, emits 'message' event 'disconnected'  socketId     all peers  Received, when somebody disconnects

 # Recommended way to use:
     1. Connect to the socket(by default it will be running on 9000 port), handle the rooms information